 To browse all LAO publications, visit our Publications page.

-November 17, 2009 - Presented to Senate Labor and Industrial Relations Committee
+February 16, 2011 - Presented to Senate Governance and Finance Committee

-June 10, 2009 - Presented to Senate Committee on Revenue and Taxation
+September 29, 2010 - Presented to Joint Hearing of Senate and Assembly Committees on Revenue and Taxation

 August 12, 2010 - At the August 11, 2010 informational hearing of the Senate Revenue and Taxation Committee we discussed our preliminary analysis of the conference committee tax swap proposal.
 This responds to Senator Wolk's request that we provide further information on our analysis.